 22. Arrange Your Education in Reverse Chronological Order

 Typically, you should lay out your educational background in reverse chronological order, listing your most recent or advanced degree first.
+You can use a reverse phone lookup service to easily find all information from your phone.
+The reverse phone lookup service provides information about an individual via their cell phone number.
 However, if older coursework is more specific to the job, you should list that first to attract the reviewer’s attention.

 23. Remove Dates from Your Education Section